 There are a few major perks when it comes to using lockboxes, but that doesn’t mean this service is perfect:

 The Benefits of Lockboxes

 Saves your team time.
-Employees no longer have to collect payments, prepare deposit slips, and take a trip to the bank to add money to your account.
+Employees no longer have to collect payments, and on rare occasions prepare deposit slips, and take a trip to the bank to add money to your account.
 This saves your team time and streamlines the revenue collection process.

 Lower chances of revenue loss.
 Since your employees won’t be handling the majority of your checks, your group may reduce the chances of theft or accidental mishandling.